-5 Famous Locations to Celebrate Songkran Festival in Bangkok
+5 Best Places to Celebrate Songkran Festival in Bangkok

 Celebrating Songkran in Bangkok is one of the best things to do in Thailand, but there’s more to it than just wild water fights.
-Don’t forget to discover the traditional side of Songkran with our timeless guide by locals, Songkran Festival: The Ultimate Guide to Thai New Year and Thai Water Festival.
+Don’t forget to discover the traditional side of Songkran with our timeless guide by locals, Songkran Festival: The Ultimate Guide to Celebrate Thai New Year

 Planning to celebrate Songkran in Bangkok?
 If so, look no further!
 Here are 5 of the most popular places to celebrate Songkran festival in Bangkok!